devsimiyu/comply-test/README.md

 - `Frontend`: The front is built using `Angular v17`

 ## Database
 The EF Core tools is needed to create a database and run migrations.
-Runs this command to install the EF core tools: `dotnet tool install --global dotnet-ef`.
+Runs this command to install the EF core tools `dotnet tool install --global dotnet-ef`.
 Once the EF Core tools is installed, proceed to apply any pending migrations by executing this command `dotnet ef database --project ComplyTest.Data update -- --Database "Data Source=..\\ComplyTest.db"`

 ## API